Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages ten trips per day across all routes, equating to approximately fifteen weekly trips per stop.
+According to the 2021 Census, 35.4% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages ten trips daily across all routes, equating to about fifteen weekly trips per individual stop.

 Frequently Asked Questions - Transport